-How and Why to Candle Eggs
+How to Candle Chicken Eggs

-This post contains affiliate links, see my disclosure policy for more information.
+This post may contain affiliate links, see my disclosure policy for more information.

 During the process of incubating eggs, there are a few different times that you want to candle your eggs to see what their development is.
 Why?
 Because you aren't going to continue to incubate eggs that are not developing.